makinacorpus/makina-states/doc/usage_docker/build.rst

 Intro
 -------
-- Although we are all on the container & microservices front, the final goal of the makina corpus team is to have base images with systemd.
+- Although we are all on the container & microservices front, the final goal of the makina corpus team is to have our images using **systemd** as the base command.
-- Nowadays, systemd is an extremly powerful tool to manage all the lifecycle of processes and the ditch that they can leave behind on the behalf of the underlying packagers work, so why preventing us from using it ?
+- Indeed, nowadays, systemd is an extremly if not the most powerful linux too l to manage all the lifecycle of processes and the ditch that they can leave behind on the behalf of the underlying packagers work.
+So why, afterall preventing us from using all the packaging by running only one process ?
+  We are on an **UNIX Like OS** guys...
 - In other words, There all the reasons to eat the **microservice pattern**, but there is also no reason to eat the **1 process for all soup**.
 - We refuse here to hack some stuff around an alternative process manager, we want to use the underlying distro as it was packaged.

-- makina-states is sufficiently flexible to run in all kind of modes, including a docker container, running systemd.
+- makina-states is sufficiently flexible to run in all kind of modes, including a docker container, running **systemd** or **not**, **with** or **WITHOUT** ``makina-states``.
   This docker can run in unprevileged mode, but at the condition of bind-mounting /sys/fs/cgroup.
 Be sure to have the most recent version of systemd under ubuntu-vivid, or **journald** wont start.